euphonie/study-notes/Computer Science/Theory/Statistics/Probability Distribution.md

 - **Equiprobable (Uniform Distribution)**.
 Events where all outcomes (more than 2) are equally likely to occur.
 - **Benoulli Distribution**.
 Events that can only have true or false, or only two possible outcomes.
 Any event having two outcomes can be a Bernoulli event, it's just needed to assign which event falls for true and which one for false.
 - **Binomial Distribution**.
 The outcomes of each iteration are two as in Bernoulli, but the experiment consists on many iterations.
+E.g. the likelihood of getting head two times, when making a 3-iterations coin toss.
+- **Poisson Distribution**.
+Used to test how unusual an event frequency is for a given interval.

 ### Continuous distributions